 If you’re working in the clinical lab space, there are some key updates from CMS regarding laboratory director qualifications to be aware of.
-These changes, which take effect on Dec.
+These changes, which took effect on Dec.
 28, 2024, are broken down below so labs and aspiring directors understand what’s required moving forward and ensure they maintain regulatory compliance.

 Note: These changes apply to CLIA-Certified Laboratory Directors of moderate- and high-complexity laboratories.
 Administrative lab directors and other non-CLIA-certified lab management positions are not impacted by this update.